 8. Darth Vader’s Magic Sith Glove

 This is a classic example of why I always tell Star Wars fans not to ask too many questions.
-When you ask questions, you inevitably get answers in this series and they inevitably make you angry.
+When you ask questions, you inevitably get answers in this series and they invariably make you angry.
 This was the answer to everyone’s burning question after The Empire Strikes Back, how did Vader stop Han’s blaster shots?
 Wait, no one was asking that?
 They all just assumed it was the force?
 WRONG!

 As we would later learn in the comics, Darth Vader actually has a magic Sith amulet embedded in his gauntlet.
 The indestructible amulet of Lord Skere Kaan allows him to block any kind of shot fired at him.
 But again, what was wrong with the explanation of “he used the force?!”
 You have magic plot armor powers literally baked into your story.
 USE THEM!
-Here’s an idiot explaining a little more about it.

 7. Darth Andeddu